Odion100/TasksJS/README.md

    }
 })
 ```
 In the *ServerModule* constructor function above the ` this ` value is the initial instance of the *ServerModule* object.
 Every method added to the ` this ` value will be accessible when the object is loaded by a *TasksJS Client*.
 Notice that the method we created, ```Orders.find = function(start_date, end_date, cb)...```, has  3 parameters including a callback function as its last argument.
 By defualt all *ServerModule* methods will recieve a callback function as its last argument.
 Use the first argument of the callback function to respond with an error, and the second argument to send a success response.
-Note: *ServerModules* can be configured to use synchronous return values instead of asynchronous callbacks.
+Note: *ServerModule* methods can be configured to use synchronous return values instead of asynchronous callbacks.

 ## Service.startService(options)

-Before we can access the objects registered by this *Service* from a client application, we need to call the ***Service.startService( options)*** function.
+Before we can access the objects registered by this *Service* from a client application, we need to call the ```Service.startService( options)``` function.
 This will start an **ExpressJS** Server and a **Socket.io** WebSocket Server, and set up routing for the *Service*.
-In the example below we added the ```Service.startService(options)``` function near the bottom, but the placement does not matter.
+In the example below we added the ```Service.startService(options)``` function near the bottom, but the order does not matter.

 ```javascript
 const { Service } = require("sht-k");